dreamerparadise/thebeastadi/README.md

 <!-- - 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]! -->
 - 🌱 I’m currently learning deep learning
+- 👨‍🎓 I am working on a research project.
+- 🏙 I work at Tata Consultancy Services as a Graduate Engineer Trainee
 <!-- - 👯 I’m looking to collaborate with other content creators -->
 <!-- - 🥅 2020 Goals: Contribute more to Open Source projects -->
-- ⚡ Fun fact: I love to draw, play read and martial arts
+- ⚡ Fun fact: I love to draw anatomical figures, read and martial arts.

 ### Connect with me: